Guardians vs. Yankees MLB Betting Odds, Trends & Prediction

-The Cleveland Guardians head to the Bronx to face the New York Yankees on Tuesday night at 7:05 PM ET.
-It’s Game 1 of a three-game set.
+The Cleveland Guardians remain in the Bronx to face the New York Yankees on Wednesday night at 7:05 PM ET on Prime Video.
+It’s Game 2 of a three-game set.
 Keep reading for our Guardians vs. Yankees betting prediction.

 Can the Guardians win the game outright as money-line road underdogs?